Summer Camps 2023 Catalog

 Ages 4-6

-Come learn, play, and have fun on Catlin Gabel’s beautiful 67-acre campus with other campers and wonderful instructors.
-The magic begins in the Beehive building, where students dive into the imaginative, process-oriented world of play through stories, songs, art, and games both inside our classrooms and outside under the trees.
-Everyone will use real hand-powered tools in the woodshop, take apart electronics, and rebuild their own 3-D inventions.
-Art projects will involve lots of cardboard, tape, scissors, glue, paint, fabric, feathers, and clay.
-Each week has a different theme to provide a specific content focus, but a range of activities are always part of each camp, including outdoor education/gardening, woodshop, art, dramatic play and storytelling, as well as music and movement.
-Other perennial favorites are running through sprinklers on hot days, making snacks from delicious recipes, and constructing environments in the sandbox.
-Each camper will need to bring a lunch every day.
-Weekly Themes:
+Come learn, play, and have fun at Catlin Gabel’s beautiful 67-acre campus.
+The adventure begins in the Beehive building, where campers immerse themselves in a variety of activities, both inside the classrooms and outside on the playgrounds.
+Each week features a different theme to provide a unique content focus, yet all camps incorporate elements of outdoor education, gardening, science, art, dramatic play and storytelling, as well as music and movement.
+Campers also enjoy perennial favorites such as running through sprinklers, preparing snacks from delicious recipes, and building in the sandbox.
+Please note that campers will need to bring their lunch every day.

 Please email Shanti Williams if you have any questions about this camp.